geodezyx.utils package

 Parameters:

-fpath (str) – the file path
+fpath (str) – The file path to check.

 Returns:

-• http (//stackoverflow.com/questions/2507808/python-how-to-check-file-empty-or-not)
+http

 geodezyx.utils.shell_like.fileprint(output, outfile)

-geodezyx.utils.shell_like.find_recursive(parent_folder, pattern, sort_results=True, case_sensitive=True, extended_file_stats=False, warn_if_empty=True)
+geodezyx.utils.shell_like.find_recursive(parent_folder, pattern, sort_results=True, case_sensitive=True, extended_file_stats=False, warn_if_empty=True, regex=False)

-Find files in a folder and his sub-folders in a recursive way
+Find files in a folder and his sub-folders in a recursive way.

 Parameters: